madler/spoof/README.md

 Installation
 ------------

-Simply compile and link spoof.c and fline.c with a standard C99 compiler, and compile ruse.cc with a standard C++11 compiler. spoof.c is a command-line program that takes input from stdin and produces output on stdout. ruse is a command-line program that modifies the named file.
+Compile and link spoof.c and fline.c with a standard C99 compiler, compile and link flip.c also with C99, and compile ruse.cc with a standard C++11 compiler. spoof.c is a command-line program that takes input from stdin and produces output on stdout. flip takes spoof's output from stdin, and flips bits in the named file. ruse is a command-line program that modifies the named file.
 The instructions for each are near the start of the respective source files.

 Test
 ----